kryzp/leviathan/documentation.md

 - *AssetLoader* -> if inherited allows you to register it in an assetmgr and let it manage the object, effectively extending the functionality of a vanilla AssetMgr

 ### audio
-guess what? you never happening (:sunglasses:)
+guess what? never happening (:sunglasses:)

 ### containers
 no me gusta el std:: (i have a gcse in spanish)